mutagen-io/mutagen/README.md

 For information about filesystem watching, please see the [watching documentation](doc/watching.md).

-For information about Mutagen's usage of SSH, please see the [SSH documentation](doc/ssh.md).
+For information about Mutagen's use of SSH, please see the [SSH documentation](doc/ssh.md).

 For platform-specific instructions and known issues, please see the